Activating More Pixels in Image Super-Resolution Transformer

-To address the above-mentioned problem and further develop the potential of Transformer for SR, we propose a Hybrid Attention Transformer, namely HAT.
+To address the above-mentioned limitations and further develop the potential of Transformer for SR, we propose a Hybrid Attention Transformer, namely HAT.
 Our HAT combines channel attention and self-attention schemes, in order to take advantage of the former's capability in using global information and the powerful representative ability of the latter.
+Besides, we introduce an overlapping cross-attention module to achieve more direct interaction of adjacent window features.
+Benefiting from these designs, our model can activate more pixels for reconstruction and thus obtains significant performance improvement.

-Besides, to better aggregate the cross-window information, we also introduce an overlapping cross-attention module.
-Motivated by~\cite{ipt,edt}, we additionally explore the effect of pre-training on the SR task and provide a \textit{same-task pre-training} strategy.
-Experimental results show that this strategy can perform better than multi-related-task pre-training~\cite{edt}.
-Equipped with the above designs and improvements, our approach can surpass the state-of-the-art methods by a huge margin(0.3dB$\sim$1.2dB), as shown in Fig.~\ref{performance}.
+Since Transformers do not have an inductive bias like CNNs, large-scale data pre-training is important to unlock the potential of such models.
+In this work, we provide an effective \textit{same-task pre-training} strategy.
+Different from IPT~\cite{ipt} using multiple restoration tasks for pre-training and EDT~\cite{edt} using multiple degradation levels for pre-training, we directly perform pre-training using large-scale dataset on the same task.
+We believe that large-scale data is what really matters for pre-training, and experimental results also show the superiority of our strategy.
+Equipped with the above designs, HAT can surpass the state-of-the-art methods by a huge margin (0.3dB$\sim$1.2dB), as shown in Fig.~\ref{performance}.

-Overall, our contributions include three aspects: 1) We introduce channel attention to Transformer to utilize more input information.
-2) We propose an overlapping cross-attention module to better aggregate the cross-window information.
-3) We provide a same-task pre-training strategy to further activate the potential of the proposed network.
+\textbf{Contributions: 1)} We design a novel Hybrid Attention Transformer (HAT) that combines self-attention, channel attention and a new overlapping cross-attention to activate more pixels for better reconstruction. \textbf{2)} We propose an effective same-task pre-training strategy to further exploit the potential of SR Transformer and show the importance of large-scale data pre-training for the task. \textbf{3)} Our method achieves state-of-the-art performance.
+By further scaling up HAT to build a big model, we greatly extend the performance upper bound of the SR task.